By Tiyashi Datta

-Accenture said it expects current-quarter revenue between $14.30 billion and $14.75 billion, compared with analysts’ average estimate of $14.09 billion.
+Accenture expects current-quarter revenue to come in between $13.90 billion and $14.35 billion, compared with analysts’ estimates of $13.51 billion.